nasser/twelve/README.md

 This is still highly experimental, both conceptually and technically.
 Approach with that in mind.

 ## Overview
 A game in Twelve is made up of three things: **objects**, **logic**, and **backends**.
-Broadly, objects store the state of the game, like positions or speed, logic implements behavior, like movement or death, and backends access non-game specific utilities like, graphics or input.
+Broadly, objects represent the distinct entities in your game and store state, like positions or speed, logic implements behavior, like movement or death, and backends expose non-game specific utilities like, graphics or input.

-Each bit of game logic *selects* a particular set of objects, runs code *on each* matching object.
-This select-and-apply paradigm, inspired by Entity Component Systems, is what Twelve is exploring.
+Each bit of game logic *selects* a particular set of objects, and runs code *on each* matching object.
+This select-and-apply paradigm is inspired by Entity Component Systems and it's what Twelve is exploring.

 ### Objects
-Objects are just collections of data, represented as named *properties* with *values*.
+Objects are just collections of data, comprised of named *properties* with *values*.
 They have no behavior attached to them, and can't do anything on their own.
-Each object represents the state of one entity in your game, and taken together they represent the state of the entire game.
+Each object represents the state of one entity in your game.

 This is an object that has three properties, `name`, `x`, and `y`, with values `"Ramsey"`, `13`, and `17` respectively.